 A square of chocolate is 2 Hershey’s rectangles.
 If you’re using a different brand of chocolate just try to break or cut the chocolate into decent size squares that are two-thirds the size of your cookie slices.

 Also, if you want more chocolate on your S’mores feel free to add more.
 The gooier the better!
-And if milk chocolate would be a bit too sweet for you, you can always use dark chocolate instead.
+And if milk chocolate would be a bit too sweet for you, you can always use semisweet chocolate instead.

 The History of S’mores